Discover what coaching is and when you might benefit.

 What is coaching and how can a coach help?

+The style of conversation depends on what you want to achieve.
 A coach can help you to:

-Gain clarity about a concern,
+Gain clarity about a situation or concern,

 Help you resolve an issue, and